Boogeyman 2: Reception

+Critical response

 Like the original film, Boogeyman 2 was also panned by critics who noted its terrible writing, predictable plot, overuse of jumpscares and unlikable characters as its biggest faults.
 Brandon Ciampaglia of IGN described it as "yet another stupid horror film" and gave it a score of 4/10.
 Ryan Turek of ComingSoon.net criticized the story, characters, and lack of suspense, but found the film more entertaining than the original, with better acting than it deserved.
 He added that despite the movie's low budget, "[Betancourt] has hashed together a fine-looking film that’s technically competent."
 Tristan Sinns of Dread Central awarded the "textbook slasher" two out of five stars, criticizing it for not featuring the mythological Boogeyman and having unsympathetic characters but praising the death scenes as "rather creative."

 Positive reviews praised the film for presenting a more realistic approach to the Boogeyman and eschewing CGI, both of which were considered improvements over its predecessor.
 Its death scenes were highly praised for being extremely violent and gory.
 Many reviewers also recognized that the film exceeded their expectations despite its direct-to-video status and low budget.
 Shawn Lealos of CHUD.com gave the film a score of 6.8 out of ten, stating that it was "a very solid little horror flick that forgoes the ridiculous CGI and hokum supernatural aspects of the first movie, as well as the restraints of PG-13."
 In a similar review, Matthew Stern of PopMatters praised the film and its "splattery flourishes" in comparison to its predecessor, giving it eight stars out of ten, with a consensus reading: "A film that bucks the stigma of direct-to-DVD sequels, this unyieldingly dark and bloody feature will surprise you, especially if you were unfortunate enough to catch the first one."
 David Nusair of Reel Film Reviews also praised Boogeyman 2 over the first film, particularly for its "satisfying kill sequences" and an entertaining supporting cast.
 While he criticized the middle half as "uneventful," he felt that the film "recovers nicely for a surprisingly enthralling third act" and gave it 2.5/4 stars.